kyma-project/nats-manager/docs/contributor/installation.md

 ## Run the manager on a (k3d) cluster using a Docker image

-1. Ensure you have a k3d cluster ready
+1. Ensure you have a k3d cluster ready.

    ```sh
    k3d create cluster <clusterName>